Ctrl-F to search within page

 1973 - The Paul and Kay Breslow Apartment, aka the New York Apartment, 1016 5th Avenue #14A, New York NY.
 Designed for a writer and his wife.
 They later co-authored a book, Charles Gwathmey & Robert Siegel: Residential Works.
 Bottom photo by Tom Yee.

 1973 - The Maurice and Marilyn Cohn Residence, 54 Sandpiper Lane, Amagansett NY.
 Commissioned 1972.
 An oceanfront dune site with a steep slope to the cul-de-sac access road.
-Won a AIANY Design Award in 1974.
+Won an AIANY Design Award in 1974.
 Bottom photo by David Franzen.
-For sale in 2012.
+Deeded to Marilyn Cohen.
+Sold in 2013 to 54 Sandpiper Lane LLC, controlled by Kensico Properties.

 1973 - The David Geffen Residence, Malibu CA. Unbuilt.